A unique and really delicious dessert, this no-bake Lemon Icebox Pie with Lavender has a cool, sweet filling in a vanilla cookie crust.

 - Cover the pie with plastic wrap and place it in your fridge.
 Chill the pie for at least two hours or overnight.

-- Slice and serve the pie while it's cold and oh so refreshing!
+- Slice: Cut slowly trhrough the pudding layer, then press firmly to slice through the crust.
+Serve the pie while it's cold and oh so refreshing!

 Notes